epics-modules/asyn/docs/source/asynDriver.rst

   * - asynExceptionTraceFile
     - The trace file for the port or device has changed.
   * - asynExceptionTraceIOTruncateSize
     - The traceIOTruncateSize for the port or device has changed.
+  * - asynExceptionShutdown
+    - The port has been shut down and the driver may clean up.

 asynQueuePriority
 ~~~~~~~~~~~~~~~~~